jpstacey/drush-instance/README.md

 ==============

 Sitealias-driven drush-making of local development instances and live production instances.
-Your entire build procedure can be reduced to:
+Building an instance should only ever require:

 * A sites/default repository
 * A Drush makefile (which could go in the above)